Leo-Brd/OC_Booki/README.md

 OpenClassrooms Web developer formation : project 2

 This is the home page of a travel agency's site in HTML/CSS.
-It's entirely responsive.
+The page is entirely responsive and there is a mobile version.